1998 Florida Amendment 8

-Florida Amendment 8 is an amendment to the Florida state constitution that was passed on November 3rd, 1998.
+Florida Amendment 8 is an amendment to the Florida state constitution that was passed on November 3, 1998.
 This amendment, which had first been put forth by the Florida Constitutional Revision Commission, amended articles 2, 3, 4, 8, 9, 11, and 13 of Florida's state constitution in an attempt to restructure the cabinet.

 Background

 Florida's executive cabinet had been created following the end of Reconstruction.
-The cabinet had been created to decentralize power away from Florida's Governor due to a distrust of the federally appointed governors.
-The original cabinet consisted of six indepently elected officers whose offices dealt with different fields and all had a vote equal with the Governor when it came to executive decisions.
+The cabinet had been created to decentralize power away from Florida's governor due to a distrust of the federally appointed governors.
+The original cabinet consisted of six independently elected officers whose offices dealt with different fields and all had a vote equal with the Governor when it came to executive decisions.
 The original members of the cabinet were: